Skip to content

 Characteristics of Recessive Phenotypes

-• Gene H is linked with the 'horsey' phenotype.
-A fruit fly that is homozygous recessive for Gene H is quite big and strong-looking, much larger than your typical fruit fly.
+• Gene K is affiliated with the 'kidney' phenotype.
+A fruit fly that is homozygous recessive for Gene K has a body shape that is curved, similar to a kidney bean.

 Phenotype Genotypes Progeny